• Skip to primary navigation

 For those who enjoy a little spice in their life, the Serrano pepper is a great substitute for the bird's eye chili.

-Both peppers pack a punch when it comes to heat, but the Serrano pepper has a fruitier flavor that can enhance the taste of many dishes.
+Both peppers pack a punch when it comes to heat, but the Serrano pepper has a fruitier flavor that can improve the taste of many dishes.

 In addition, the Serrano pepper is more widely available than the bird's eye chili, making it an easy substitution for those who want to add extra heat to their meal.